Skip to main content

 For more details on ACLs, see ServiceNow documentation.

-You can configure your ServiceNow alert method directly on the Nobl9 Web or by applying a YAML file in sloctl.
+You can add the ServiceNow alert method directly in the Nobl9 Web application.

 Nobl9 Web